toogad/PooPyLab_Project/README.md

                 TERMINTATE THE ITERATION

         3.2.1   Initial Guess
-                The solver for the steady state simulation is Newton-Raphson (or one of its variations), which requires initial guess to begin.
-Good initial guess is a key for the success of the solver runs.
+                Good initial guess is important for the success of the integration.

-                Currently, PooPyLab is using ASM1 which doesn't deal with biological phosphorus (P) removal.
-Therefore, the initial guess on the first reactor (either an anoxic or aerobic) is relatively simple.
-When it comes to ASM2 and/or ASM3 where BPR and/or cellular storage are a part of the model, initial guess will need to be revisited and carefully developed.
+                Current initial guess strategy follows the suggestion on the IWA ASM 1 report.

     3.3 Dynamic Simulation
         The approach for the dynamic simulation is expected to take a different approach (Plant Wide Differential Equation System) than that of the steady state (Sequential Modular Approach).